seppedelanghe/multilang-key-value-cache/README.md

 - PORT
 - MAX_SIZE => max cache size
 - KICK => Kick items if cache full and you want to add another
+- VERIFY => Calculate hashes of body to allow for verification

 __Starting server:__
 ```sh